 If it can be shown that logical and moral coherence are essential for doing proper exegesis and reliable for distinguishing valid from invalid interpretations, then the Calvinist dismissal of coherence along with their tendency to suppress reason in defending and promoting their interpretations, would be, rather than a mark of the spiritual virtue in wanting to exalt God above all things, indicative of a flawed hermeneutic.
 Interpretations exhibiting logical and moral incoherence would be misunderstandings of the texts.

 Above I stated bluntly that Calvinism just doesn’t make sense.
 I think this is plain to most people.
 Therefore, another motivation for this site is to show that this common sense observation is legitimate and should not be ignored.
-In fact, Chapter 1, Section VII of the Westminster Confession affirms this.
+In fact, Chapter 1, Section VII of the Westminster Confession which is a standard for Calvinist doctrine and thought affirms this.
 It states,

 “All things in Scripture are not alike plain in themselves, nor alike clear unto all; yet those things which are necessary to be known, believed, and observed, for salvation, are so clearly propounded and opened in some place of Scripture or other, that not only the learned, but the unlearned, in a due use of the ordinary means, may attain unto a sufficient understanding of them.”